-Olympic Champion | Host, The Amazing Race Canada
+Olympic Gold Medalist | Host, The Amazing Race Canada

-Montgomery’s start to his rookie season on the World Cup could not have been drawn more perfectly, and he kicked off his World Cup campaign with a bronze-medal finish on his home track in Calgary.
-He went on to finish in the top ten three more times during the season, finishing sixth overall in the World Cup standings.
-His sophomore season was equally remarkable where he enjoyed a breakout season by achieving five podium finishes, including his first World Cup victory and a silver medal at the World Championships.
-He placed second overall on the World Cup, and from there he went on to win his first Olympic gold medal at the Vancouver 2010 Winter Olympics.
+A casual trip to Canada Olympic Park left an indelible mark on Montgomery when he witnessed a skeleton race and immediately fell in love with the sport.
+In his rookie season, he kicked off his World Cup campaign with a bronze medal, going on to finish in the top ten three more times.
+He finished sixth overall.
+His sophomore season saw him earn five podium finishes, including his first World Cup victory and a silver medal at the World Championships.
+Montgomery placed second overall and from there went on to win his Olympic gold medal at the 2010 Vancouver Olympics.